sheltermanager/asm3/src/static/pages/manual/_sources/service.txt

 If you are using sheltermanager.com, please be aware that service call responses are cached for performance.
 All requests for shelter/adoptable animal data will be cached for the next hour, with requests for online forms cached for the next couple of minutes.

+While the examples here show passing the parameters with HTTP GET requests, you can POST the parameters too if you prefer.

 The service requires the following parameters:

 * account: If this is a sheltermanager.com service call, the user's account number.
 Can be omitted for other installations.